 Read all of Section B and this section before attempting any procedure.
-Pay particular attention to all Notices, Cautions, Dangers and Warnings.
+Pay particular attention to Notices, Cautions, Warnings and Dangers.

-- 22. To remove the drive clutch, use a 19mm impact socket with an impact tool remove the 19 mm bolt from the center of the drive clutch. - 23.
+- 20. Install the clutch puller bolt in clockwise position until it bottoms out. - 21.
+Using a impact tool and an impact socket on the clutch puller bolt, remove the clutch then remove the clutch puller bolt. - 22.
+To remove the drive clutch, use a 19mm impact socket with an impact tool remove the 19 mm bolt from the center of the drive clutch. - 23.
 Raise the powertrain with the floor jack so that the clutch puller bolt clears the spring hanger.
 Remove the front eyebolt from the spring hanger using a 15 mm socket and a 15 mm wrench.
 Install the clutch puller bolt in a clockwise position and using the impact tool remove the drive clutch from the shaft.
 Remove the clutch puller bolt. - 24.
 Remove the four 15 mm bolts from the engine support bracket connecting the engine to the differential and the engine to the inner frame. - 25.
 Remove the 15 mm bolts from the bottom of the skid plate.
-Access the forward two nuts through the oil drain access hole
+Access the forward two nuts through the oil drain access hole.